KasparEtter/ef1p/pages/email/email.md

 <details markdown="block">
 <summary markdown="span" id="gmail-bcc-recovery">

-How does Gmail recover the Bcc field of sent messages?
+How does Gmail recover the Bcc header field of sent messages?

 </summary>